2026 Ride Calendar

 Course Information

-The ride begins at the staging area in Descanso and climbs into the pine forests and meadows of Cuyamaca Rancho State Park.
+The ride begins in the field across the street from the base camp.
+Numbers will be taken starting 15 minutes before start time.
+The ride will start on a fire road and will climb into the pine forests and meadows of Cuyamaca Rancho State Park.
 The course follows trails and fire roads with generally good footing.
 Some sections can be rocky, so riders may wish to consider leg protection for their horses where appropriate.

 While the trail is safe, certain areas require good horsemanship.
 There is significant climbing along the course, so riders should bring a well-conditioned horse or plan to use the full time allowed.